-The use of comparative mapping based on synteny, or the identical order of genetic loci between genomes of distantly related species, is an important approach for identifying gene positions and marker linkages in large genome species through comparisons with small genome model species like rice (Bennetzen and Freeling, 1993; Han et al., 1998; Moore et al., 1993).
-However, there are several potential limitations involved in this approach, including the observation that many traits of economic interest like disease resistance, and in our study the gametocidal elements, may be species specific and therefore not detectable or even absent in the simpler genomes.
+The use of comparative mapping based on synteny, or the identical order of genetic loci between genomes of distantly related species, is an important approach for identifying gene positions and marker linkages in large genome species through comparisons with small genome model species like rice (Oryza sativa L.; Bennetzen and Freeling, 1993; Han et al., 1998; Moore et al., 1993).
+However, there are several potential limitations involved in this approach, including the observation that many traits of economic interest like disease resistance, and in our study the Gc elements, may be species specific and therefore not detectable or even absent in the simpler genomes.
 In addition, marker presence or order may not be conserved (Foote et al., 1997; Han et al., 1998) and marker polymorphism is often limited.

-The genome of hexaploid wheat has been examined by targeted-capture sequencing, which is used to enrich for sequences of interest before carrying out NGS, using SureSelect, an in-solution based technology (Saintenac et al., 2011) and using a NimbleGen array (Winfield et al., 2012).
+The genome of hexaploid wheat has been examined by targeted-capture sequencing, which is used to enrich for sequences of interest before carrying out next-generation sequencing (NGS) using SureSelect, an in-solution based technology (Saintenac et al., 2011) and using a NimbleGen array (Winfield et al., 2012).

-The aim of the current study was to further map the sub-telomeric region of 4S^{sh} consisting of the Gc elements, located on the 4DS·4DL-4S^{shL} translocation, through characterisation of deletion mutants and perform comparative studies of that region of 4S^{shL} with wheat, rice and Brachypodium distachyon.
-Using the smaller introgression segment from line T4B-4S^{sh}#1 (Friebe et al., 2003) and comparative genomics, the Gc region was further characterised with 15 markers.
-We have also used target-capture sequencing based on synteny between Ae. sharonensis and wheat to enable sequence investigation and variant calling in the $4S^{shL}$ region of the T4B- $4S^{sh}$ #1 translocation segment carrying the knock-out mutation of Gc2, thereby providing 18 candidate gene sequences in Ae. sharonensis for the gametocidal 'breaker' element.
+The aim of the current study was to further map the subtelomeric region of $4S^{sh}$ consisting of the Gc elements, located on the $4DS \cdot 4DL \cdot 4S^{shL}$ translocation, through characterization of deletion mutants and perform comparative studies of that region of $4S^{shL}$ with wheat, rice, and Brachypodium distachyon P. Beauv.
+Using the smaller introgression segment from line T4B- $4S^{sh}$ #1 (Friebe et al., 2003) and comparative genomics, the Gc region was further characterized with 15 markers.
+We have also used target-capture sequencing based on synteny between Ae. sharonensis and wheat to enable sequence investigation and variant calling in the $4S^{shL}$ region of the T4B- $4S^{sh}$ #1 translocation segment carrying the knock-out mutation of Gc2, thereby providing 18 candidate gene sequences in Ae. sharonensis for the Gc breaker element.